 Secondly, the district has and will continue working with the Congressional delegation, the legislature and federal and state agencies to show the benefits of district membership by identifying and pursuing federal and state programmatic funding for important flood control, water management and recreational issues.
 This continues the district's work on the federal Water Resources Development Act of 2020 (Consolidated Appropriations Act of 2021, Division AA, Pub.
 Law.
 116-260 (Dec.
-27, 2020) which resulted in Congress authorizing two (2) new Feasibility Studies; 1) Long Beach, Bay St. Louis and Mississippi Sound Hurricane and Storm Damage Risk Reduction;2) Tallahoma and Tallahala Creeks flood risk management in Jones County (Sec.
+27, 2020)) which resulted in Congress authorizing two (2) new Feasibility Studies; 1) Long Beach, Bay St. Louis and Mississippi Sound Hurricane and Storm Damage Risk Reduction; 2) Tallahoma and Tallahala Creeks flood risk management in Jones County (Sec.
 201(a)(13 and 14).
+Senator Wicker requested a \$750,000 New Start for the Tallahoma and Tallahala Creeks Study in FY 2023 and \$55,000 to the Natural Resources Conservation Service to conduct a feasibility study for the same area.
 The district also worked with member counties to get Congress to authorize a broad Pascagoula River Basin Assessment (Sec.
 202(c)(3)).
 The PHWD will work to secure a Congressional appropriation for these studies and to organize the necessary non-federal cost share to start these important flood control and water management efforts.
+The district worked with the Greene County Board of Supervisors to get Senator Hyde-Smith to include a \$600,000 FY 2023 Community Project request for the Forest Service to add additional amenities to Turkey Fork Lake.
 The district will continue participating in the Pascagoula River Species Stewardship Program on a monitoring and planning program to increase and maintain habitat for the Pascagoula Basin's native species.
+In FY 2022, the district has learned that the U.S. Army Corps of Engineers Mobile District has included approximately \$2,500,000 of funding to start the Okatibbee Shoreline Restoration and Protection Project.
+Senator Hyde-Smith requested \$5,341,000 of funding for this project in FY 2023.
+Also in June 2022, the district notified the U.S. Army Corps of Engineers that it was cancelling the Water Supply Contract from Okatibbee Reservoir, since the contract was signed on April 23, 1965, the district has only requested water once to offset a drought of record on the Pascagoula.
+There are no known pending customers for industrial or potable water from Okatibbee Reservoir the cancellation of the contract will save the district approximately \$55,000 annually in payments to the Corps of Engineers.

-Finally, as of May 2021, the district had an unprecedented 20% (\$564,303) increase in year-to-year visitation and income as Mississippi residents and tourists sought safe, outdoor recreation to escape the long-term Covid-19 pandemic quarantine.
-The district plans to accelerate upgrading and expanding water parks' amenities, facilities and infrastructure to meet this increased demand.
-Given its experience sustainably operating parks without an appropriation, the district intends to continue discussions with the Legislature about transferring Mississippi Department of Wildlife, Fisheries and Parks parks located south of I-20 to the district.
-The district also negotiated a private lease for operation of the Little Black Creek Park campgrounds that generates an average of \$7,000.00 per month net profit for the district.
+The PHWD's unprecedented 20% (\$564,303) increase in year-to-year visitation and income reported for FY 2021 continued in FY 2022 with an additional 5.1% (\$152,700) increase in income.
+This shows a significant trend towards increased demand from Mississippi residents and tourists for safe and affordable outdoor recreation.
+The district is accelerating efforts to upgrade and expand water parks' amenities, facilities and infrastructure to meet this increased demand.
+In November 2021, the district requested American Rescue Plan Act (ARPA) funds from the Mississippi Department of Finance and Administration.
+Specifically, the district requested \$1,625,000 for Wastewater Treatment Infrastructure, \$12,935,000 for Wastewater Collection/Conveyance Infrastructure, and \$2,519,000 for Water Transmission/Distribution Infrastructure.
+Given its experience in sustainably operating parks without an appropriation, the district intends to continue discussions with the Legislature's leadership about transferring selected Mississippi Department of Wildlife, Fisheries and Parks parks located south of I-20 to the district.
+The district's private lease to operate the Little Black Creek Park campgrounds increased from generating \$7,000 monthly in net profit in FY 2021 to \$8,500 monthly for FY 2022.